 How Not to Get Press Here

-Otherwise, obviously, your music doesn’t have to be creepy or mysterious to get coverage here…it just has to be good.
+Your music doesn’t have to be creepy or mysterious to get coverage here – although through the end of Halloween month, that would be a plus.
+But if it isn’t, no stress.
 Before you send anything, please keep in mind New York Music Daily’s focus on music that’s “too smart, too dangerous or too uncategorizable for the corporate media and the conformist indie blogs.”

 Recent stuff that’s been getting a lot of ink here: noir music, circus rock, Balkan and Middle Eastern music, many styles from south of the border, psychedelia, big band and oldtime swing sounds.
 And Americana, of course.
 Jazz, classical and the avant garde aren’t the main focus here but receive regular coverage as well.

 Please don’t waste your time sending corporate BS – if you’re trying to be the next Justin Beiber, you’re probably not reading this because you don’t know how.
 But if you can, please don’t send anything.
 And please no singer-songwriters unless your lyrics are really, really good.